 - Yes: Go to step 4. - 4.
 At the command prompt, type diag -a and press Enter to check for missing resources.
-If you see a command prompt, go to step 5.
+If you see a command prompt, go to step 5 on page 35.

 If the Diagnostic selection menu is shown with M appearing next to any resource, follow these steps: